 These hidden bars, speakeasies and “secret” lounges pair imaginative cocktails with 1920s vibes in some of DC’s most unique places to drink.

 Within the same 68-square-mile city that saw Congress ratify the 18th Amendment in 1919 (the law went into effect on Jan.
 17, 1920), you’ll find a thriving craft cocktail scene (and even distilling scene).
 Speakeasy-style bars abound in the District, many with unmarked entrances, hidden doors and dimly lit lounges that will add to your evening of intrigue.
-With that said, here’s where you can celebrate the 100th anniversary of Prohibition in the nation’s capital.

 Walk just beyond the resounding cacophony of young professionals on benches at a bustling beer garden and you’ll see two doors at 1345 S Street NW.
 The door on the right will lead you to a dry cleaning business, while the door on the left will lead you up a staircase to the aptly named Left Door, a DC cocktail haven slinging drinks in a no-frills environment.
-Be on the lookout for fun seasonal drinks.
+Be on the lookout for fun seasonal beverages.

 Chicken + Whiskey

-Calling the wood-and-brick-lined 600t cozy might, in fact, be an understatement.
+Calling the wood-and-brick-lined 600t "cozy" might, in fact, be an understatement.
 With its moody lighting and crackling fireplace, this unmarked basement bar at 600 T Street NW (hence the name) in Shaw is the definition of intimate.
 Relying almost entirely on word of mouth, the sanctuary draws speakeasy seekers from the District and beyond with drinks named solely for their spirit.
-Case in point: If you order the Bourbon, you’ll get Buffalo Trace whiskey, but mixed with strawberry-infused Campari, Amaro di Angostura and chocolate bitters and one large ice cube.
+Case in point: If you order the Bourbon, you’ll get Buffalo Trace whiskey, but mixed with strawberry-infused Campari, Amaro di Angostura and chocolate bitters, and one large ice cube.

 Tilt Side Bar